 \subsubsection{TEXT SENTIMENT CLASSIFICATION APPROACHES}

-SA is a promising research field with application in various fields.
+SA is a promising research field with applications in various fields.
 As a result, researchers are always proposing, evaluating and comparing new methods to improve SA performance.
-Existing SA methods may be classified into four categories: ML, lexicon-based, hybrid and DL techniques.
+Existing SA methods may be classified into ML, lexicon-based, hybrid and DL techniques.
 The most extensively used method is ML, which uses ML methods and linguistic properties to classify sentiments.
-The Lexicon-based approach utilises a pre-defined sentiment lexicon to define the sentiment score for a document by integrating the sentiment scores of all the terms in the document.
-The pre-defined lexicon contains a set of frequently used words or phrases with their corresponding sentiment score.
-Hybrid methods combine machine learning and lexicon-based approaches to address the weaknesses of each methodology and improve sentiment classification performance.
+The Lexicon-based approach utilises a sentiment lexicon that has already been predefined to get the sentiment value for a document by integrating the scores of all the terms in the document.
+The predefined lexicon contains frequently used words or phrases with their corresponding sentiment score.
+Hybrid methods integrate machine learning with lexicon-based techniques to address the weaknesses of each methodology and improve sentiment classification performance.
 DL algorithms use word embedding to extract the most relevant properties from the text, outperforming ML-based techniques for textual sentiment classification.
 This section briefly summarises the textual SA approaches shown in Figure \ref{fig2}.
-The most notable advantages and disadvantages of these approaches are listed in Table \ref{tbl1:adv-disadv_sentiments_analysis}.
+The most notable advantages and disadvantages associated with these approaches are listed in Table \ref{tbl1:adv-disadv_sentiments_analysis}.